8 Things to Do in Wyoming for First-Time Visitors

 ☂️ Top tours and experiences in Wyoming

-8 Best Things to Do in Wyoming, USA
+8 Top Things to Do in Wyoming, USA

-Hot Springs State Park is a unique natural landmark that you must visit
+Hot Springs State Park is a unique natural landmark worth visiting in Wyoming

 Hot Springs State Park in Thermopolis, Wyoming, is one of the best things to do in Wyoming.
-For millions of years, the natural hot springs attracted dinosaurs, Native Americans, and Western settlers.
+These natural hot springs have existed for millions of years—long before humans arrived, dinosaurs roamed the area, and much later, Indigenous peoples and Western settlers made use of them.
 Today, the medicinal hot springs attract travelers from all over the world.

-You can try your hand at fly fishing or go white water rafting or stand-up paddleboarding along the White River.
-There are also opportunities for swimming, shopping, and golfing as well.
-If you don't have much time to spend in Wyoming, Thermopolis is great for a weekend getaway.
+You can try your hand at fly fishing, go white-water rafting, or stand-up paddleboarding along the Bighorn River.
+There are also opportunities for swimming, shopping, and golfing.
+If you're short on time in Wyoming, Thermopolis makes for a great weekend getaway.

-A man riding a horse amidst flowers and greenery with mountains in the distance
+A person riding a horse amidst flowers and greenery with mountains in the distance

 Ride a horse through the lush fields of Wyoming and see picturesque landscapes

-Horseback riding is a popular activity that visitors do in the western part of the United States.
-Riding on horseback through forests and fields with large mountain ranges as the backdrop is a can't-miss experience when in Wyoming.
+Horseback riding is a popular activity in the western United States, and in Wyoming, it's a can't-miss experience.
+Riding through forests and fields with majestic mountain ranges as your backdrop makes for unforgettable memories.

-One of the most exciting places to go horseback riding in the state is in Jackson, Wyoming.
-In Jackson, you can ride through the beautiful landscape with the Teton Mountains as your view.
+One of the best places to go horseback riding in Wyoming is Jackson.
+Here, you can explore stunning landscapes with the Teton Mountains as your constant view.
+You can book a Jackson Hole Horseback Ride in the Tentons in advance.

-You can even choose a horseback riding experience that allows you to try your hand at fishing from Willow Creek, as long as you have a valid Wyoming Fishing license.
-There's nothing better than riding through Wyoming on horseback, eating your lunch out in nature, and feeling the fresh air on your face.
+For something extra special, you can try fishing at Willow Creek—just make sure you have a valid Wyoming Fishing license.
+There's nothing quite like spending time outdoors, enjoying lunch in nature, and feeling the fresh mountain air on your face.

 Watch a Rodeo in Cheyenne

-Cheyenne Frontier Days occurs in the summer each year.
-You can watch a wide variety of rodeo events here, like barrel racing and bareback riding.
-You can also attend concerts from famous country artists, watch parades, go to farmers' markets, and see Native Indian demonstrations.
+At Frontier Days, you can watch a wide range of rodeo events, including barrel racing and bareback riding.
+The festival also features concerts by famous country artists, lively parades, farmers' markets, and Native American demonstrations.

 Grand Prismatic Spring is one of the most beautiful geysers in Wyoming

-The most predictable and famous geyser in Wyoming and the whole world is the Old Faithful Geyser, which erupts around 20 times a day.
+The most famous and dependable geyser in Wyoming (and the world) is Old Faithful, which erupts roughly 20 times a day.
+But it's not the only one worth visiting.

-Fly fishing is a unique form of fishing that is super cool to watch and is a bit more difficult than traditional fishing with a pole.
-It's something that takes time to get good at.
-Wyoming is home to more than 22 species of game fish, the most popular being trout.
+Fly fishing is a unique and visually impressive form of fishing—it's a bit more challenging than traditional rod-and-reel fishing and takes time to master.
+Wyoming is home to over 22 species of game fish, with trout being the most popular catch.

-A tent on the ground with trees in the distance under the sky at sunset
+A yellow tent on the ground with trees in the distance, under a partly cloudy sky

-Yellowstone National Park has 12 camping areas around the Rocky Mountains
+Yellowstone National Park has 11 camping areas in the Rocky Mountains

 Camp in the Rocky Mountains

-You've never camped in a place like the Rocky Mountains.
-Millions and millions of people from around the world come to Wyoming to see the Rocky Mountains each year, and it's easy to see why.
+You've probably never camped anywhere quite like the Rocky Mountains.
+Each year, millions of people from around the world visit Wyoming to experience this incredible mountain range—and it's easy to see why.
+The Rockies are full of towering peaks, lush forests, and vibrant plant life.

 Dig for Dinosaur Fossils

-This has to be one of the coolest things to do in Wyoming!
-You can search for and uncover real dinosaur fossils at a dinosaur excavation site with the Wyoming Dinosaur Center.
+This has to be one of the coolest things to do in Wyoming—you can actually search for and uncover real dinosaur fossils at an active dig site through the Wyoming Dinosaur Center!

-A field with flowers and greenery and distant view of mountains
+A field with flowers and greenery and a distant view of mountains with clouds above

 Trekking in Grand Teton National Park is one of the top things to do in Wyoming